-Within fifteen calendar days of entry into the craft or installation, an employee must be provided a written notice advising the employee they have thirty days from receipt of the notice to request to be placed on the appropriate promotion eligibility register (PER).
+Within fifteen calendar days of entry into the craft or installation, an employee must be provided a written notice advising the employee they may request to be placed on the appropriate promotion eligibility register (PER).

-New to craft/installation employees applying for the PER will receive their results within 150 days from the date of submission of the application.
+New to craft/installation employees applying for the PER will receive their results within 60 days after testing.

-If two or more maintenance occupational groups exist in an installation or in an installation where an employee is domiciled, a promotion eligibility register (PER) offering promotional opportunity for those occupational groups must be established in that installation
+If two (2) or more maintenance occupational groups exist in an installation or in an installation where an employee is domiciled, a promotion eligibility register (PER) offering promotional opportunity for those occupational groups must be established in that installation.